Skip to Main Content

 Number of Positions Available: 2

-The Teammate Support Counsellor helps provide an unforgettable camp experience for campers who require additional support during their stay at camp.
-These campers attend camp through HOC's Teammate Program, a program dedicated to the inclusion of all youth in our summer camp environment.
+The Teammate Support Counsellor plays an essential role in providing an inclusive and unforgettable camp experience for campers who require additional support during their time at HOC.
+These campers attend through HOC’s Teammate Support Program, which is dedicated to ensuring all youth can thrive in our summer camp environment.

 DAILY / WEEKLY RESPONSIBILITIES